JeanBaptisteServais/escalada/README.md

 So for each hours or if change of light like a cloud pass the wall_parameters must be modify.

-For the moment it must be manually, maybe it could be automatic.
+For the moment it must be manually, maybe it could be automatic. (i hope ^^ )